silverpond/machine-learning-python-test/README.md

 ### Potential example projects:

 Here are some ideas that should indicate the general direction we're interested in.
+Please feel free to come up with your own!

 1. _Playing with convolutions_: A notebook that looks at convolutions, purely independently of deep learning, and tests a few different varieties on